indigo13love/sample-notebook-snowflake-folium/README.md

 This is a sample Jupyter Notebook for visualization of Snowflake geospatial data with Folium, written for https://zenn.dev/articles/b505bc77b11957/ (Japanese article).

-To use this notebook, you have to populate a sample table on Snowflake as below:
+To use this notebook, you have to populate a sample table on Snowflake as the article, or the steps below:

 ## 1. Download the sample dataset